imiev-battery-upgrade/imiev-battery-upgrade/module_rebuild.md

 ## Procedure

-> **Warning**
+> [!WARNING]
 > The pack contains high voltages and high current sources that may result in property damage, serious injury, or death.
 Adhere to the [PRECAUTIONS ON HOW TO USE THE HIGH-VOLTAGE VEHICLE](https://web.archive.org/web/20241222211352/http://mmc-manuals.ru/manuals/i-miev/online/Service_Manual/2017/54/html/M154940710001501ENG.HTM) and other safety recommendations in the [service manual](https://web.archive.org/web/20241223155351/http://mmc-manuals.ru/manuals/i-miev/online/Service_Manual/2017/index_M1.htm).
 Do not attempt the upgrade procedure if not trained/qualified, experienced, and comfortable working with high voltage, high current systems.

 ### Initial Disassembly

-1. See the [service manual](https://web.archive.org/web/20241223155351/http://mmc-manuals.ru/manuals/i-miev/online/Service_Manual/2017/index_M1.htm) for instructions on removing and opening the pack (opening the pack is only covered in the 2017 manual, but the procedure should be similar for earlier years; see section 54D-BATTERY MANAGEMENT UNIT (BMU) AND TRACTION BATTERY in the table of contents).
+1. See the [service manual](https://web.archive.org/web/20241223155351/http://mmc-manuals.ru/manuals/i-miev/online/Service_Manual/2017/index_M1.htm) for instructions on removing and opening the pack

     The pack consists of ten 8-cell modules and two 4-cell modules.
 An 8-cell module consists of two 4-cell modules.
 For this document, these will be referred to as modules (8 cells) and submodules (4 cells).